justin2004/weblog/DRAFTS/1G/README.md

 To put it not so carefully, I would say that LPG seems to be specifically designed with the following in mind:
 - introducing graphs to software developers (who know json)
-    - and not strongly encouraging them to model their data thoughtfully
+    - and not strongly encouraging them to model their domain thoughtfully
 - supporting path traversal well

 In other words: LPG was designed to support "[point solutions](https://allegrograph.com/why-young-developers-dont-get-knowledge-graphs/)."